-Dreamt up by Salt Yard co-founder Simon Mullins and his wife Isabel Almeida Da Silva (Mirabelle, Delaunay), Volta do Mar, which roughly translates to ‘return from the sea’, was inspired by the couple’s love of Portuguese cuisine.
+Dreamt up by Salt Yard co-founder Simon Mullins and his wife Isabel Almeida Da Silva, Volta do Mar, which roughly translates as ‘return from the sea’, was inspired by the couple’s love of Portuguese cuisine.

 Taking up residence in the beautiful double-fronted Georgian townhouse that used to house Strada Covent Garden, Volta do Mar has been designed to reflect the vibrant atmosphere of Portugal, with plenty of curiosities and artworks on display throughout the bright, wood-panelled dining room split across two floors.

-Originally due to be helmed by superstar Portuguese chef Nuno Mendes, Volta do Mar is now under the direction of George Tannock (The Dorchester, The Fat Duck, Sexy Fish), who will work closely with Simon and Isabel to serve up a frequently changing menu of classic sharing and large plates that celebrate the richness of Portuguese cuisine.
+Volta do Mar is under the direction of chef George Tannock (The Dorchester, The Fat Duck, Sexy Fish), who works closely with Simon and Isabel to serve up a frequently changing menu of classic sharing and large plates that celebrate the richness of Portuguese cuisine.